maryna-k/commands_from_udacity_git_github/README.md

-# Commands From Uacity Git Github
+# Commands From Udacity Git Github